Cindy Rodriguez Singh: Murder

 Before the family's disappearance, Rodriguez Singh had commissioned the construction of a concrete patio.
 Her husband also threw away a carpet, later found to contain traces of human remains, that previously furnished a shed later demolished by the couple.
 Sniffer dogs similarly detected human remains at the patio.
 However, demolition of the patio and a wider search of the area surrounding the home did not find a body.
-According to Investigations by the Everman police, Cindy idolized Santa Muerte as "the patron saint that offers protection to the cartel and those kinds of activities."
-According to Chief Spencer of the Everman police:- "It’s everywhere within the shed.
-It was everywhere within the home, it was on her vehicle, so it was pretty evident to us she was idolizing and worshiping [her]."
+According to investigations by the Everman police, Rodriguez Singh idolized Santa Muerte as "the patron saint that offers protection to the cartel and those kinds of activities."
+According to Chief Spencer of the Everman police: "It’s everywhere within the shed.
+It was everywhere within the home, it was on her vehicle, so it was pretty evident to us she was idolizing and worshiping [Santa Muerte]."

-In May 2023, a playground catering to children with severe disabilities in Everman's Clyde Pittman Park was named "Noel Angel Alvarez Playground" after after Noel Rodriguez-Alvarez.
-The Everman City Council replaced his middle name, "Rodriguez", with "Angel" to dissasociate this gesture from Cindy.
+In May 2023, a playground catering to children with severe disabilities in Everman's Clyde Pittman Park was named "Noel Angel Alvarez Playground" after Noel Rodriguez-Alvarez.
+The Everman City Council replaced his middle name, "Rodriguez", with "Angel" to disassociate this gesture from Cindy.
 The new playground is an expansion of an existing facility and was inaugurated on November 20 of the same year.

-On July 1, 2025, she was added to the FBI Ten Most Wanted Fugitives list.
+On July 1, 2025, she was added to the FBI Ten Most Wanted Fugitives list, replacing Vitel'Homme Innocent.
 On August 20, 2025, it was announced that Rodriguez Singh had been apprehended a few days earlier in New Delhi, India, by local authorities.
 She was extradited to the United States shortly after her arrest and booked into Tarrant County jail.
 She is being held on a ten million dollar bond.

+On April 6, 2026, she was found incompetent to stand trial and is currently being held while undergoing treatment until it is determined that she is capable of assisting in her own defense.

+On May 15, 2026, the body of Rodriguez-Alvarez was found behind Rodriguez Singh's house.